compbiocore/NMR-WebApp/README.md

 ## NMR SQLite and Filesystem

-There is currently a version of the app that uses the web container's filesystem as a database instead of MySQL; this version can be found on the `
+There is currently a version of the app that uses the web container's filesystem as a database instead of MySQL; this version can be found on the `nmr_sqlite` branch of this repo.

 ## User Inputs

 Inputs needed for running the web application can be found here: https://github.com/compbiocore/NMR-WebApp-inputs

-Note: This currently uses an updated docker image for the processing and analysis of NMR data, which can be found here: https://hub.docker.com/r/jlaw2677/nmrdock_update
+Note: This application currently uses an updated docker image for the processing and analysis of NMR data, which can be found here: https://hub.docker.com/r/jlaw2677/nmrdock_update